To enjoy the full Mail & Guardian online experience: please upgrade your browser

 Targeting Chinese imports can cut both ways for the US.

 Imports of cheap Chinese panels helped triple US annual solar electricity generation between 2012 and 2016.
-But they also drove prices down by 60%, causing most US producers to stop production or declare bankruptcy, the USTR said.

 The rising imports were spurred by China’s use of state incentives, subsidies and tariffs, and manufacturers have evaded compensatory US tariffs by repeatedly shifting production to new countries, USTR said.